Office of Student Accounts: Tuition and Fees - studentaccounts.appstate.edu

 Fees are paid by both in- and out-of-state students.
 Main Campus students pay fees at a higher rate than Distance Education students who do not have access to the facilities on campus.
 Student fees support such services and activities as the Student Health Services, Student Union, Quinn Recreational Center, campus technology, cultural programs, student government, concerts, social activities, theatre, intramurals, student publications, and attendance at athletic events on campus.
 Current tuition and fee information is available on-line at studentaccounts.appstate.edu.

-In addition, graduate students pay the following charges if appropriate: textbook costs; internship or practicum professional liability coverage; fee for late payment of student account; application for graduation; binding fees for thesis or dissertation.
+In addition, graduate students pay the following charges if appropriate: textbook costs; internship or practicum general and professional liability coverage; fee for late payment of student account; application for graduation; binding fees for thesis or dissertation.

 Special Note Regarding Unpaid Accounts